by Andrea M. Darcy

 Feeling shamed about your mental health can trigger old issues.
 If you were in therapy but haven’t been lately, and this experience leaves you feeling spiralling or out-of-control in a way that worsens or doesn’t change after several weeks, reach out for support.

-What if it’s at my work place and the stigma comes from my boss?
+What if it’s at work and the mental health stigma comes from my boss?

 It’s a hard situation to be in, but it is discrimination and you do have rights.
 Learn more about these rights at the website of the UK charity Time to Change.

 Need to talk to someone about depression and/or anxiety?
-Harley Therapy connects you with friendly, highly experienced psychotherapists and counselling psychologists in central London locations, or worldwide via Skype counselling.
+Harley Therapy connects you with friendly, highly experienced psychotherapists and counselling psychologists in central London locations, or worldwide via online counselling.